habibdraft/bnc/README.md

 ## Getting data
 Run the `bnc_create_tables.py` file to create the two tables `assets` and `asset_ticker` and populate the `assets` table.

-Schedule the `bnc_scraper.py` file to scrape data from the API as often as every five minutes.
+Schedule the `bnc_scraper.py` file to scrape data from the API as often as every five minutes and write to the `asset_ticker` table.